rcjj98/tp/docs/DeveloperGuide.md

 #### Implementation

 The import feature is facilitated by the `ImportCommand` while the necessary checks for the import feature is facilitated by the `ImportCommandParser`.

+Given below is an example usage scenario and how the import mechanism behaves at each step.

+Step 1.
+User enters the file path of the csv file into the application (e.g. `import ../../past_data.csv`).

+Step 2.
+The file path is passed to `ImportCommandParser#parse()` and `ImportCommandParser#checkFilePath()` checks the validity of the file path.

+Step 3.
+After checking that the file path is valid, the data type of the file path is converted from its *string* representation into a *Path* representation.

+Step 4.
+The `ImportCommandParser#readCsv()` is called to parse the csv file.
+From there, 3 methods are called to ensure the correctness of the csv file.
+ * `ImportCommandParser#getFields()`: ensures that the number of fields in each line matches the number of fields required by the application
+ * `ImportCommandParser#createPerson()`: ensures that each field is valid and correct and converts the line into a person object.
+ * `ImportCommandParser#updatePersons()`: ensures that each person in the csv file is unique with regards to the csv file.

+Step 5.
+The newly created person is added to a temporary list.

+Step 6.
+A new `ImportCommand` object is created with the aforementioned temporary list as its parameter.

+Step 7.
+The `ImportCommand#execute()` method is called.
+It checks that there are no persons in the temporary list that already exists in the current application before adding each person into the current application.

+Step 8.
+A new `CommandResult` object is returned signifying that the command has executed successfully.

 The following sequence diagram summarises how the import operation works.